Skip to main content

 As your event approaches, you may need to send out important information to your ticket buyers.
 Our Email broadcasts tool allows you to do exactly that.

-πŸ’‘ Email broadcasts must not be used for marketing emails, and only for important updates about the event the ticket buyers have bought tickets for.
+Please note: Email broadcasts must not be used for marketing emails, and only for sending important updates about the event the ticket buyers have bought tickets for.

 How to set up an Email broadcast

-• Email broadcasts are free to send but in order, you may be asked for verification at this step to prevent spam.
+• Email broadcasts are free to send but in order to do so, you may be asked for verification at this step to prevent spam.

-• Fill in the 'Subject' and 'Message' with the content you'd like to send to your ticket buyers, holders of a specific ticket type, or waitlist sign-ups.
+• Fill in the Subject and Message fields with the content you'd like to send to your ticket buyers, holders of a specific ticket type, or waitlist sign-ups.

 How to format your broadcast